linus-pi/Python_Build_Dataframe_and_ImportintoExcel_-Pandas-OpenPyxl-/pythonProject1/README.md

 # Python Dataframe to Excel

-This script imports a csv into a Pandas Dataframe and makes some minor modifications prior to appending the data frames to an Excel file utilizing Openpyxl.
+This script imports a csv into a pandas dataframe and makes some minor modifications prior to appending the dataframe to an Excel sheet utilizing Openpyxl.

 Needed items are: